Committees

 Arenas, Parks and Recreation Advisory Committee |

-The Arenas, Parks and Recreation Advisory Committee was established to advise and support the Arenas, Public Works and Recreation Divisions on matters relating to arenas, parks, urban forestry, horticulture, open spaces, recreational use of trails, and recreational facilities, programs and services.
-The Committee consists of the following members:
+The Arenas, Parks and Recreation Advisory Committee was established to advise and support the Arenas, Parks and Recreation Divisions on matters relating to arenas, parks, urban forestry, horticulture, open spaces, recreational use of trails, and recreational facilities, programs and services.

 |

-The Peterborough Regional Liaison Committee (formerly the Joint Services Steering Committee) is made up of three County Councillors and three City Councillors.
+The Greater Peterborough Joint Services Committee (formerly the Peterborough Regional Liaison Committee) is made up of four County Councillors and four City Councillors.
 The responsibilities of this Committee are reviewing and approval of draft budgets and annual work plans, which are then forwarded to the Councils of the County and City for final approval for service delivery management for Provincial Offences, Ontario Works, Child Care and Social Housing and Paramedic Services.

 |